 Don't see your wallet?
 You'll find easy to follow steps on how to get your Ethereum public address from hundreds of wallets here.

 And don't forget, in order for Koinly to calculate your crypto taxes correctly you’ll need to add your public address from every wallet you use to interact with Ethereum.

-Please note: you’ll need to add your public address from every wallet you use to interact with the Ethereum blockchain in order for Koinly to calculate your crypto taxes correctly.
+1. You’ll need your Ethereum public address from each wallet you use to interact with the Ethereum blockchain to calculate your taxes accurately.

 Depending on the Ethereum wallet you’re using, you may be able to export a CSV file of your transaction history from your wallet.
 We’ve got instructions on how to get a CSV file from a number of crypto wallets on our integration pages.

 1. When downloading your CSV files, check that the file covers your full trading history.